Émile Lahoud

-Émile Jamil Lahoud (born 12 January 1936) is a Lebanese politician who served as the 16th president of Lebanon from 1998 to 2007.
-His main foreign-policy achievement was to end the Israeli occupation of Southern Lebanon in May 2000, which had been occupied since 1982.
+Émile Jamil Lahoud (born 12 January 1936) is a Lebanese politician who served as the 11th president of Lebanon from 1998 to 2007.
+During his presidency, the Israeli occupation of Southern Lebanon, that had lasted since 1982, ended in May 2000.
 He downplayed sectarianism and rearmed the Lebanese army, with help from Syria.
-However factionalism and Lebanon's politics undermined his strength.
+Lahoud was closely allied to Syrian president Bashar al-Assad during the Syrian occupation of Lebanon, and was seen as playing a key role in preserving the occupation.

 Early life

-Emile Lahoud was born in Baabdat on 12 January 1936.
+Émile Lahoud was born in Baabdat on 12 January 1936.
 However, his birthplace is given as Beirut by the Armed Forces.
 He is the youngest son of General and former minister Jamil Lahoud.
 His mother, Andrenee Bajakian, is of Armenian descent from the Armenian-populated village of Kesab in Syria.
-Lahoud's older brother, Nasri Lahoud, was a judge who served as the military prosecutor general.
-Emile Lahoud is the nephew of Salim Lahoud who served as Lebanese foreign minister from 1955 to 1957.
+Lahoud's older brother, Nasri Lahoud, was a judge who served as the military prosecutor general. Émile Lahoud is the nephew of Salim Lahoud who served as Lebanese foreign minister from 1955 to 1957.

-Emile Lahoud is the great-grandson of Takouhi Kalebjian and Minas Sagerian on his maternal side who were from Adabazar, Ottoman Empire (now Adapazarı, Republic of Turkey).
+Émile Lahoud is the great-grandson of Takouhi Kalebjian and Minas Sagerian on his maternal side who were from Adabazar, Ottoman Empire (now Adapazarı, Republic of Turkey).
 Adabazar is located about 50 miles (80 kilometers) outside Istanbul on the Black Sea.
 Both Minas and Takouhi were massacred during the Armenian genocide which occurred under the rule of the Ottoman Empire during World War I.

 in 2001, Lahoud visited Armenia.
-In his short working visit, he found time to walk around Yerevan and visit Tsitsernakaberd, the Armenia Genocide memorial complex and laid a wreath at the eternal flame in the memory of the victims.
+In his short working visit, he found time to walk around Yerevan and visit Tsitsernakaberd, the Armenian Genocide memorial complex, and laid a wreath at the eternal flame in the memory of the victims.

-Lahoud received his elementary education at the Collège de la Sagesse in Beirut and his secondary education at Brummana High School in north Metn.
+Lahoud received his elementary education at the Collège de la Sagesse, in Beirut, and his secondary education at Brummana High School in north Metn.
 He entered the military academy as a naval cadet in 1956 and studied there for one year.
 He then attended Dartmouth Naval College in the United Kingdom.
 He returned to the Lebanese military academy and graduated later as an ensign.
 In 1986, he took a navy engineering course at the Naval Engineering Academy in the United Kingdom.
 As a captain, he attended the U.S. Naval War College, in Newport, Rhode Island, graduating in 1973.